 Voltage across Ammeter:

 We can see above that since the secondary of the current transformer is connected across the ammeter, which has a very small resistance, the voltage drop across the secondary winding is only 1.0 volts at full primary current.
 If the ammeter is removed, the secondary winding becomes open-circuited and the transformer acts as a step-up transformer due to the very large increase in magnetising flux in the secondary core.
 This results in a high voltage being induced in the secondary winding equal to the ratio of: Vp(Ns/Np) being developed across the secondary winding.

-So for example, assume our current transformer from above is connected to a 480 volt three-phase power line.
+So for example, assume our current transformer from above is used on a 480 volt three-phase power line.
 Therefore:

 This 76.8kV is why a current transformer should never be left open-circuited or operated with no-load attached when the main primary current is flowing through it.
 If the ammeter is to be removed, a short-circuit should be placed across the secondary terminals first to eliminate the risk of shock.